sgentle/scrawl/scrawl.coffee.md

     divs = new Map()

 This is pretty clever.
 We use scrawl itself to preview tools rather than using static imagaes.
-That means no boding image management.
+That means no boring image management.

     addPalette = (func, key) ->
       keymap[key] = func if key